DLabbate/shopify-challenge-movies/README.md

 Some extra features I decided to implement include the following:

-- Text overlay over each movie item which displays the movie plot
+- Text overlay for each movie item which displays the movie plot
-- Nominated Movies are saved to local storage
+- Nominated movies are saved to local storage

 ## Technology Stack